ammezie/paystack-laravel/README.md

 # paystack-laravel

-Laravel 5 Package for Paystack https://paystack.co/
+This is a Laravel Service Provider providing access to [MalikAbiola Paystack Lib](https://github.com/MalikAbiola/paystack-php-lib).